You are here:

 Internet

-W-LAN in hotels and restaurants is not very common in Italy- most of the time a fee is charged for Internet access.
-One possibility to be online is to buy a mobile Internet card at a mobile phone dealer.
+WLAN in hotels and restaurants is not very common in Italy.
+Most of the time a fee is charged for Internet access.
+One possibility to be online is to buy a mobile Internet card at a mobile phone shop.
 In most of the towns, there are also Internet cafes where one can surf per hour.

 Language

 The official language, which is spoken by the vast majority of Italians, is Italian.
-Besides, there are distinctive regional dialects like Sardinian, Sicilian and Neapolitan and some marginal languages especially in the autonomic regions: German in South Tyrol, French at the Aosta Valley, Slowenian in Friuli Guilia Venetia and there is a Greek minority in Apulia as well as Spanish native speakers in Sardinia.
+Beyond that, there are distinctive regional dialects, such as Sardinian, Sicilian and Neapolitan, and some marginal languages especially in the autonomic regions: German in South Tyrol, French in Aosta Valley, Slowenian in Friuli Guilia Venetia and there is a Greek minority in Apulia as well as Spanish native speakers in Sardinia.

 Mail